edchelstephens/upskilling/aws/route_53/route_53.md

 `example`
 `web`

 - There is actually one more label, which is a null zerolength label a the root of the tree.
 This is called the root label and it's ofent represented as just a dot `.` This is always implied.
+The name server that contains the root `.` is called the root name server.

 So the actual tree structure, with domain name: